ealker/university-notes/CS26520/265_Lecture_18.md

 ### Data Preparation

 - Dealing with missing values.
-- Removing or reducing "noise" from the data that could cause the data to be misleading.
+- Removing or reducing noise from the data that could cause the data to be misleading.
     - Sometimes there might be redundant data (lots of idential data points).

 - Feature selection - finding the data that doesn't have any bearing on the problem.